From Moral Issues that Divide Us

 The conclusion is that men and women are both social but in different ways.
 Women specialize in the narrow sphere of intimate relationships.
 Men specialize in the larger group.
 If you make a list of activities that are done in large groups, you are likely to have a list of things that men do and enjoy more than women: team sports, politics, large corporations, economic networks, and so forth. [“Is there Anything Good about Men?”
 American Psychological Association, Invited Address, 2007]

 Both types of sociability that Baumeister describes are important for the proper functioning of society.
 Corresponding to these male-female approaches to sociability, there are similar male-female conceptions of morality, and each plays a critical role in a balanced approach to ethics.
 The male side gives us general rules that are important for crowd control, while the female side guides us when relating to individuals.
 Regardless of my gender, I have the capacity to internalize both the male and female moral perspectives.
 These male-female differences are only tendencies: men might be a bit more abstract about morality, and women a bit more nurturing.
-But we can assume both postures, and we frequently do this.
+But, regardless of whether we are male or female, we can assume both postures, and we frequently do this.
 When we do not, the other gender will be there to take up the slack.

-Virtue theory tells us that our moral behavior is also directed by habits, and that the foundation of morality is the development of good character traits, that is, virtues.
-A person is good, then, if he has virtues and lacks vices.
-Typical virtues include courage, temperance, justice, prudence, fortitude, liberality, and truthfulness.
+Virtue theory tells us that our moral behavior is also directed by habits, and that the foundation of morality is the development of good character traits.
+Such character traits we call "virtues".
+A person is good, then, if she has virtues and lacks vices.
 Some virtue theorists mention as many as 100 virtuous character traits which contribute to making someone a good person.
-Virtue theory places special emphasis on moral education since virtuous character traits are developed in one's youth; adults, therefore, are responsible for instilling virtues in the young.
+Other theories, though, emphasize a short list of virtues that include courage, temperance, justice, prudence, fortitude, liberality, and truthfulness.
+Virtue theory places special emphasis on moral education since virtuous character traits are developed in one's youth.
+This means that adults and society at large have a special responsibility to instill virtues in the young.
 The failure to properly develop virtuous character traits will result in the person acquiring vices, or bad character traits instead.
-Vices include cowardice, insensibility, injustice, and vanity.
+Common vices are cowardice, insensibility, injustice, and vanity.

 Natural Urge || Vice of Deficiency | Virtuous Mean | Vice of Excess